Date of Current Revision: October 2015

 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
 See Code of Virginia section 23-164.6; 23-9.2:3.
 The Board has delegated the authority to manage the university to the president.

-An individual who has been designated by JMU Intercollegiate Athletics as a volunteer coach in the Intercollegiate Athletics Department.
+An individual who has been designated by JMU Intercollegiate Athletics as a volunteer coach in the Intercollegiate Athletics Programs.

-An individual who is employed by a contractor working on the university campus and/or assigned to work on the university campus in departments such as food services, fundraising, the credit union, the bookstore, mail services, marketing, telecommunications, or on construction sites.
+An individual who is employed by a contractor working on the university campus and/or assigned to work on the university campus in areas such as dining services, fundraising, the credit union, the bookstore, mail services, marketing, telecommunications, or construction sites.

 An individual who is employed by a James Madison University Institution-Related Foundation and is assigned to work on the university campus through the Division of University Advancement.

 Institution-related Foundation (IRF)

 As defined in the Comprehensive Standards of the Southern Association of Colleges and Schools section 3.2.13, an institution-related foundation is a separately incorporated independent entity or organization existing to compliment an institution’s education purposes and contribute to its overall effectiveness.
 An IRF is not controlled by the university; instead it has established a contract or other formal agreement that (a) accurately describes the relationship between the institution and the foundation and (b) describes any liability associated with that relationship.

 International Programs Faculty